 Try to divert any extra water away from the sinkhole before, during, and after filling it.

 Make sure that you contact your insurance company as soon as the sinkhole occurs.
 You will need to file a claim and the insurance company will handle the claim.

 Insurance for Sinkhole Damages

 In some states is an insurance law that a sinkhole claim must be paid only if there is structural damage that includes damage to the foundation, and it must surpass a certain variance in the building code.
 It must also cause the structural system to be unable to support the weight it was made to support.
 The sinkhole claim must be filed within two years of the damage.
 Time limits are also on steps of the process.

-How to Prevent Sinkhole Damage on Your Property
+How to Prevent a Sinkhole on Your Property

 - Replace your old utility pipes.
 A contractor will dig out and remove all aging pipes.
 After removal of the old pipes, new pipes and new soil will be installed.

 - If you live in an area where sinkholes are a problem, such as Florida, install support piers while constructing your home.
 The piers will help support your home in case of a sinkhole because they are secured into more stable rock formations below the soil.

 - Hire a specialist to perform chemical grouting on the smaller sinkholes under your home.
 If a shallow sinkhole that is less than 15 feet below the surface occurs under your home or on your property, you can use chemical grouting to address the problem early.
 Chemical grouting infuses chemicals into the ground that seal cracks, secure loose soil, and repair the sinkhole.